Global Methodist General Conference

 Silver Creek Methodist Church

-"I am deeply invested in the MidTexas Conference and in seeing our denomination honor and glorify God.
-As a layperson and clergy spouse, I’ve walked this journey from the very beginning.
-I’ve seen firsthand what it takes to build something new in faith—and I’m committed to that mission.
-It would be an honor to represent our conference."
+"I am deeply invested in the mission of the MidTexas Conference and in seeing our denomination glorify God.
+As a lifelong Methodist and clergy spouse, I’ve walked this journey from the beginning—with conviction, prayer, and a heart to serve.

 Jon Lannom